techygrrrl/techygrrrl-cmyk-colourrrs-jetbrains/README.md

 </p>

 <p align="center">
-  <strong>CMYK colourrrs UI theme</strong> is a UI theme for Jetbrains IDE's.
+  <strong>CMYK colourrrs</strong> is a dark theme for JetBrains IDE's.
 </p>
 <p align="center">
   by <a href="https://techygrrrl.stream">techygrrrl</a>